PriNova/codypy/README.md

 ## Usage as a library

+1. Required to set the 'BINARY_PATH' where to download or use the agent binary
-1. Set at least the 'BINARY_PATH' and 'SRC_ACCESS_TOKEN' property to the downloaded path of the agent binary and API Token respectively.
+1. Required to set the 'SRC_ACCESS_TOKEN' env to the API Token from your Sourcegraph account.
 1. Set your workspace path in the 'workspaceRootUri' property to your local GitHub repository.
 1. Run the example script using `python main.py`.
 1. The script will attempt to connect to the Cody Agent.